 This one is super important!
 Your work should be mirrored through beautiful imagery.
 So, invest in a great photographer and take the time to build up a great portfolio.
 Setting up your social media pages and ensuring you have a business page on directory sites like Houzz and even LinkedIn mean that your potential clients will see your work quickly and easily.
 Don’t just rely on a website.
 Whilst it’s important to have and will be able to show your services and capture leads, social media is just as important.
 It’s a platform that your audience use on a regular basis, and one that they can easily reach you on.

 Speaking of social media, it will play a crucial part in marketing your interior design business.
 Your potential clients are currently staring at their phone screen, scrolling through Pinterest and Instagram looking for inspiration for their dream home or commercial property.
 So, don’t miss this perfect (and free) opportunity to place your work right under the nose of your target market.
 Manage your Instagram business account with beautiful imagery, engaging posts and informative content.

 6. Don’t forget Insurance!

 This one is often overlooked but should not be neglected.
 As a professional in the design world, you know the finer details count for your clients.
 But that dream may come with unforeseen errors in design, planning and implementation.

 That’s where insurance comes in.
 We have creatively designed a tailor made Professional Indemnity and General Liability Policy to protect your financial well being.
 Your insurance policy is your protection against the cost of damage or injury that may occur inline with your business.

 So, what could possibly go wrong?

-Our comprehensive cover includes Professional Indemnity and General Liability (both Public and Products) so after chatting with an AUZi Broker, you can rest assured that you have the right cover in place to cover your business.
+AUZi’s comprehensive cover includes Professional Indemnity and General Liability (both Public and Products).
+So, you can rest assured that you have the right cover in place to protect your business.